BasharAlwarad/lms_Lectures/Module_1_HTML_CSS_GIT/Lecture_git&github.md

 ### Team Work:

-1. To enable others to work wit you first you need to invite them from settings/collaborators.
+1. To enable others to work with you first you need to invite them from settings/collaborators.
 2. Once they accepted the invitation, They will be able to clone your repo using
    <br><b>git clone https://github.com/BasharAlwarad/OurProject.git</b>